AshishBytes/Top.gg-vote-counter/README.md

 ![](https://github.com/HAPPY7131/Top.gg-vote-counter/blob/main/assets/imgs/Screenshot%20(215).png?raw=true)

 Copy the link and open it, select your server and click on **Authorize**.
 Cheers, it has been added to your server.

+### Step 2: Hosting the bot
+The bot will be hosted on glitch.com , so you need to create a Replit account first: https://glitch.com/login.